-- 5.24.
-Terms or conditions such as the submission of accounts or certification of expenditure are administrative requirements and would not prevent the recognition of income. - 5.25.
+- 5.25.
+Terms or conditions such as the submission of accounts or certification of expenditure are administrative requirements and would not prevent the recognition of income. - 5.26.
 A donation or grant without terms or performance related conditions should not be deferred even if the resources are received in advance of expenses being incurred on the activity for which the grant is given.
 The timing of the related expenditure is at the discretion of the charity and the income cannot be deferred simply because the related expenditure has not been incurred.
 For example, where a donation or grant is given specifically to provide a fixed asset or a fixed asset is donated (a gift in kind), the charity is normally entitled to that income when it is receivable.
 At this point, all of the income must be recognised in the SoFA and not deferred over the life of the asset.
-See also paragraphs 5.27 5.29 for accounting requirements for donations or grants related to fixed assets. - 5.26.
+See also paragraph 5.28 for accounting requirements for donations or grants related to fixed assets. - 5.27.
 Similarly, a term or performance related condition that allows for the recovery by the donor of any unexpended part of a grant does not prevent recognition.
 Instead, as a separate transaction, a liability for any repayment and a corresponding expense are recognised when repayment becomes probable.

-Grants or donations received for capital expenditure
+Grants received for capital expenditure

-- 5.27.
+5.28.
 Income from grants received for capital expenditure must be recognised according to the requirements of this module.
-Paragraph 5.10 specifies that the accruals model is not permitted by this SORP and that this SORP requires the use of the performance model. - 5.28.
-Refer to paragraphs 2.28 and 2.29 of this SORP for guidance on establishing whether income from grants or donations for capital expenditure should be recorded in a restricted or an unrestricted fund.
-Where grants or donations received for capital expenditure are recorded
+Paragraph 5.10 specifies that the accruals model is not permitted by this SORP.
+Capital expenditure funded by capital grants must be capitalised according to the requirements of this SORP and the charity's capitalisation policy.